Apply for a Licence to Deal with a Radiation Source

 - a radiation licence held in another state or territory

 - any other documents relevant to your application.

-For medical (diagnostic and therapeutic) use of radiation, license holders are required to be registered with the appropriate health professional board such as AHPRA
+For medical (diagnostic and therapeutic) use of radiation, licence holders are required to be registered with the appropriate health professional board such as AHPRA.

 If you hold a current radiation licence in another state or territory you may be eligible to apply under mutual recognition.
 The Mutual Recognition Act 1992 enables a person who is registered in connection with an occupation in a State to carry on an equivalent occupation in another State, subject to specified requirements.